randymized/fsroute/README.md

 A handler for a directory containing resources that require greater permissions, may, for example, thus block or redirect requests from those not having adequate permission.

 Since `this` is shared by all handlers for a given request, values can be added or changed.
 One could, for example, create a breadcrumb object in the root directory's handler and push new values into it at each level.
 The common bus might also be used to maintain configuration information -- configuration that might change from one part of a site to another.

+Currently, HTTP method-specific directory default handlers are not supported.
+The handler function may, of course, include code that is conditional upon the value of `this.req.method`.
+FSRoute, however, will not select different handlers depending upon HTTP method.

 ### Function arguments